opengeospatial/HY_Features/section_7.md

 | Dependency | [/req/hy_hydrofeature/namedFeature/hydrofeaturename] (/req/hy_hydrofeature/namedFeature/hydrofeaturename) |
 | Requirement	| [/req/hy_hydrofeature/namedFeature/hydrofeature.name] (/req/hy_hydrofeature/namedFeature/hydrofeature.name) |

 The HY\_HydroFeatureName feature type provides an abstract pattern to handle cultural, political and historical variability of names.
-This allows to assign a referencable name for all or part of a hydrologic feature without necessarily have a formal model for naming.
+This the assignment of a referencable name for all or part of a hydrologic feature without necessarily have a formal model for naming.
 HY\_HydroFeatureName has five attributes: name, namesPart, preferredBy, usage and variantSpelling.
 If required, an implementation shall use this type to describe the usage of multiple names.
 The usage type may be identified using the HY\_NameUsage codelist described in Annex ...,  table ...

 | **Requirements Class** | [/req/hy_hydrofeature/namedFeature/hydrofeaturename] (/req/hy_hydrofeature/namedFeature/hydrofeaturename) |
 | --- | --- |